History of Perth, Western Australia: Early years (1830–1849)

-Convict era (1850 - 1869)
+Convict era (1850–1869)

-In 1849, after a decade and half of meagre growth, Perth became a penal colony and in the next 16 years received an influx of over 9000 convicts.
+In 1849, after a decade and half of meagre growth, Perth became a penal colony and in the next 16 years received an influx of nearly 10,000 convicts; by the time transportation ceased in 1868, convicts outnumbered free settlers 9,700 to 7,300.
 This significantly changed the social and economic dynamics of the colony.
 The convicts were involved in the construction of a large amount of infrastructure and this shaped the character of the city.

 Perth's early buildings had been rudimentary and simple, however with the arrival of labour in the form of a convict workforce, new buildings of colonial authority arose.
 These embraced the culture and aspirations of Empire in a remote settlement, and were largely constructed in the Gothic style so much in vogue in England at the time.
 Constructed of locally harvested clay bricks, mellow in colour and soft in texture, the public architecture of the colony was relatively small-scale as befitting a new settlement.
 Buildings constructed during this time include the Fremantle Prison, Government House, the Perth Town Hall, The Cloisters, Perth Gaol, and the Swan River Mechanics' Institute.

 The convict workforce led to an improvement in the prospects of the colony, however Perth's underlying identity as a remote and rustic frontier town remained unchanged.
-Despite being proclaimed a city by Queen Victoria in 1856, fourteen years later a Melbourne journalist could describe Perth as:
+Despite being proclaimed a city by Queen Victoria in 1856, fourteen years later a Melbourne journalist described Perth as:

-"...a quiet little town of some 3000 inhabitants spread out in straggling allotments down to the water's edge, intermingled with gardens and shrubberies and half rural in its aspect ...
-The main streets are macadamised, but the outlying ones and most of the footpaths retain their native state from the loose sand - the all pervading element of Western Australia - productive of intense glare or much dust in the summer and dissolving into slush during the rainy season."

 This village-like atmosphere of scattered single and two story brick or stone residences, surrounded by gardens, remained unchanged until the 1880s and 1890s.

-Later 19th century (1870 - 1901)
+Later 19th century (1870–1901)

 The latter half of the nineteenth century, and in particular the last two decades, saw Perth begin to grow for the first time in a significant way.
 In 1877, a telegraph line from Adelaide to Perth was completed, vastly improving intracontinental communication.
 This increased the growth of colonial media, such as the first weekly newspaper, the Western Mail, which commenced publishing in 1885.

 Government architecture continued to shape the central city.
 In 1874 large and impressive government offices were constructed, housing the Cabinet, Treasury, Titles Office and Post Office.
 The business district developed slowly with a mix of shops and cottages to the west of Barrack Street.
 By the 1880s residential development had commenced in West Perth, while industrial development was concentrated in East Perth.

 During this time two events significantly shaped the development of both central Perth and the wider metropolitan region: the construction of a railway from Fremantle to Guildford, completed in 1881, and the Western Australian gold rushes, commencing in 1885.